Tea: Worldwide spread

 Chinese small-leaf-type tea was introduced into India in 1836 by the British in an attempt to break the Chinese monopoly on tea.
 In 1841, Archibald Campbell brought seeds of Chinese tea from the Kumaun region and experimented with planting tea in Darjeeling.
 The Alubari tea garden was opened in 1856, and Darjeeling tea began to be produced.
 In 1848, Robert Fortune was sent by the East India Company on a mission to China to bring the tea plant back to Great Britain.
 He began his journey in high secrecy as his mission occurred in the lull between the First Opium War and the Second Opium War.
 The Chinese tea plants he brought back were introduced to the Himalayas, though most did not survive.
 The British had discovered that a different variety of tea was endemic to Assam and the northeast region of India, which was then hybridized with Chinese small-leaf-type tea.
 Using Chinese planting and cultivation techniques, the British colonial government established a tea industry by offering land in Assam to any European who agreed to cultivate it for export.
-Tea was originally consumed only by Anglo-Indians; however, it became widely popular in India in the 1950s because of a successful advertising campaign by the India Tea Board.
+Tea was originally consumed only by Anglo-Indians; however, it became widely consumed in India in the 1950s because of a successful advertising campaign by the India Tea Board.
 The British introduced tea industry to Sri Lanka (then Ceylon) in 1867.